ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 **NOTE** *Additional vectors (see UCI HAR Dataset/features_info.txt for gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean and tBodyGyroJerkMean) are intentionally left out (regular expression discards these since they dont have '()' after feature name).
 Decision to leave these vectors out is based on interpretation of information in features_info.txt and features.txt where it can be seen that these additional vectors are present only in last 7 features as a parameter for angle() feature.
 They are thus not measurements __but parameters of measurement__.
 Similarly features having meanFreq() in their name is also left out since features_info.txt clearly gives this feature different meaning than plain mean() value calculation.*

 After calculating indexes for requested features we create new data frame subsetting the data frame created in Step 1 with calculated index positions of requested features.

+* Step 3 ("Uses descriptive activity names to name the activities in the data set"):

+Activity labels are first read into R from UCI HAR Dataset/activity_labels.txt.

+Data frame created in step 2 is then mutated by adding new column "activityname" as a last column in data frame.Value for activity can be deduced by matching

 ##README.md
 (this file): Overview of all files in this directory